optframe/optframe/README.md

 OptFrame `5.0.6` is released.

+Project uses semantic versioning, so to patch it, run: `bumpver update --patch`

 Now, with newest C++20 features and integrated Unit Testing for user projects and examples (still ongoing work).
 Scanner++ library is also dettached independent project now.
 Remember to clone this repo using `--recursive` option, so you don't miss anything ;)